tlepple/data_origination_workshop/README.md

 ```
 ---

 In this spark streaming job  [`spark_from_dbz_customer_2_iceberg.py`](./datagen/spark_from_dbz_customer_2_iceberg.py) we will consume our messages loaded into topic `pg_datagen2panda.datagen.customer` from the `kafka_connect` processor and append them into the `icecatalog.icecatalog.stream_customer_event_history` table in iceberg.
 Spark Streaming does not have the ability to merge this data directly into our iceberg table yet.
 This feature should become available soon.
-In the interim we will have to create a seperate batch job to apply them.
+In the interim, we will have to create a seperate batch job to apply them.
 In an upcoming section we will demonstrate a better solution that will merge this information and simplify the ammount of code needed to accomplish this task.
 This specific job will only append the activity to our table.

 ```
 . spark-submit ~/datagen/spark_from_dbz_customer_2_iceberg.py